Saife Hassan

 Saife Hasan is a Pakistani TV director and actor.
 He is best known for the drama serial Dil ki Madham Boliyan (2005) and Ehd-e-Wafa (2019).
 He has directed the drama serial Bari Aapa (2012), for which he was nominated for the Hum Award for Best Director Drama Serial at the 1st Hum Awards, and Ru Baru.

 Career

 Actor

-Even if he's better known for his work in television, Hassan initially began as a theatre actor, working extensively with Sheema Kermani's Tehrik-e-Niswan among other theatrical groups.
-On television he mainly plays supporting roles.
+Although he is better known for his work in television, Hassan initially began as a theatre actor, working extensively with Sheema Kermani's Tehrik-e-Niswan, among other theatrical groups.
+On television, he mainly plays supporting roles.

 Director

 Hassan has worked as a director for more than ten years at Hum TV, and since 2003 has directed ventures for television channels.
 He directs exclusively for the Hum TV channel.